 Fennels seeds have been suggested as an age-old natural remedy by our mothers to cure several digestive woes.
-The potent antispasmodic properties of fennel seeds work wonders in treating indigestion and also in easing stomach cramps, nausea and bloating.
+The antispasmodic properties of fennel seeds work wonders in treating indigestion and also in easing stomach cramps, nausea and bloating.
 Simply chew few fennel seeds soon after the food if you have indigestion.
 You can also drink fennel water to get relieved from indigestion.
 In a pan take half a cup of water and add half a teaspoon of crushed fennel seeds, allow it boil well for 10 minutes and drink this water.

-Ginger is an effective remedy for indigestion as it helps in lessening the excess stomach acid secretion.
-It has the potential to reduce inflammation in the lining of the stomach, lessen irritation and stimulate the process of digestion.
+Ginger is an effective remedy for indigestion as it helps in the excess stomach acid secretion.
+It has the to reduce inflammation in the lining of the stomach, irritation and stimulate the process of digestion.
 Sip on a cup of warm ginger tea to soothe indigestion.
 In addition, you can also take ginger candy, drink ginger ale or simply drink ginger water flavoured with honey or lemon to treat indigestion.

 Pepper Mint Tea

 The natural cooling properties of peppermint works amazingly well to calm the irritated stomach lining and promote digestion.
 Besides this, an antispasmodic effect of peppermint assists to get relieved from gastrointestinal woes like nausea and indigestion.
 Drink peppermint tea soon after food to get respite from indigestion issues.